Making Tax Digital (MTD) is the UK government’s initiative to simplify tax accounting for businesses and individuals.

 - Most businesses will need to record for each invoice (or “supply” in the VAT Notice terminology) the time and date of supply (tax point date), the net value (excluding any VAT) and the VAT rate used to calculate VAT.

-Some businesses will need to keep more or less information depending on their VAT scheme and circumstances.
+Some businesses will need to keep information depending on their VAT scheme and circumstances.

-If you print or even handwrite invoices or receipts, then you’ll need to transfer the VAT accounting information to your accounting software before you submit your VAT Return.
+If you print or even handwrite invoices or receipts, you need to transfer the VAT accounting information to your accounting software before submitting your VAT Return.